-Land Unit H: West-End Agency Lands - Long Gulch/Beartrap Area with only a small portion within the NRA.
+Land Unit H: West-End Agency Lands - Long Gulch/Beartrap Area

+Grazing - The Paonia District of the Gunnison National Forest lies north of CO 92 and Morrow Point and Crystal Reservoirs.
+The district manages a 30,000-acre grazing allotment in the Long Gulch/Beartrap area with only a small portion within the NRA.
 The allotment is used for early-season cattle by a grazing pool of 10 permittees.
 Cattle currently cross and graze on lands co-managed by NPS and USFS under an agreement.
-The parcel contains the Crystal Trailhead and v which NPS maintains.
+The parcel contains the Crystal Trail, which NPS maintains.
 The cattle use this area for a week or two early in the summer.
 However, little or no conflict with NRA visitors has resulted from this brief use.